stride3d/stride-docs/en/manual/scenes/entities/index.md

 ![](media/nesting-entities.webp)

-Every entity has a [transform component](xref:Stride.Engine.TransformComponent) that defines how it's positioned in relation to it's parent.
+Every entity has a [transform component](xref:Stride.Engine.TransformComponent) that defines how it's positioned in relation to its parent.

 ## Create an entity in Game Studio

-You can open the entity creation menu by pressing the ➕ icon at the top of the entity tree or right clicking anywhere in the **Entity tree** or the **Viewport**.
+You can open the entity creation menu by pressing the ➕ icon at the top of the **Entity tree** or right clicking anywhere in the **Scene editor**.
 Here, you can select from one of the entity templates or create an empty entity.

 ![](media/create-an-entity.webp)